 1987 – 42nd, 1 top 10

 1988 – 19th, 1 stage win, 3 top 10s, most combative

 1990 – 22nd

 1992 – 27th, 1 top 10

 The final brother – Francois Simon

-Francois Simon was the youngest brother and the only one not to share a Tour de France with another brother.
+Francois Simon was the youngest brother and the only one not to share riding a Tour de France with another of the family.
 His first Tour de France in 1993 came just after Jerome’s last.
 Riding the 1993 Tour with future World Champions Laurent Brochard and Luc Leblanc, as well as French champion Jacky Durand, Francois finished 4th in the Points competition.
-He was also on the same team as Chris Boardman when he won the 1997 and 1998 Prologues.
+He was also on the same team as Chris Boardman when Boardman won the 1997 and 1998 Prologues.

 Despite 30 top 10 stage finishes, somehow Francois never joined his brothers in winning a Tour de France Stage.
 The highlight of his career came in his last Tour however.
 With the Tour now firmly in the Lance Armstrong years, Francois managed to finish 6th overall by the time the race got to Paris and he’d spent 3 days in the maillot jaune along the way.
 A large breakaway was gifted nearly 36 minutes by the peloton, which saw Stuart O’Grady claim yellow, Francois Simon was 4 minutes behind and 3rd place was 21 minutes behind.

 3 days later, the race went up Alpe d’Huez and Francois found himself with a 12 minute lead in the general classification.
 The lead was gradually stripped away over 3 days, until Stage 13 where Lance Armstrong (at the time) took the yellow jersey onto Paris.
-The massive time advantage given early on meant that Francois Simon achieved his highest place of 6th overall, comfortably his best.
+The massive time advantage given to him early on meant that Francois Simon achieved his highest place of 6th overall in his last Tour de France, comfortably his best.

 1993 – 57th, 4 top 10s